egonolieux/personal-conventions/languages/c-sharp.md

 - Accept the most general type possible and return the most specific type possible.
 - The API should not expose specific implementations if an interface is available, unless private.
 - Error/exception messages should be written in the past tense, unless it describes a failed precondition or similar (present tense).
+- Prefer making a safe copy of readonly collections when passed as an argument to a class.
+This prevents mutations to the collection from the side of the caller.
+Optional for records.

 ## Coding standards